home-assistant/home-assistant.io/source/_integrations/rflink.markdown

 ## Switch

 The RFLink integration does not know the difference between a `switch`, a `binary_sensor`, and a `light`.
-Therefore all switchable devices are automatically added as `light` by default.
+Therefore, all switchable devices are automatically added as `light` by default.

-RFLink binary_sensor/switch/light ID's are composed of: protocol, id, switch/channel.
+RFLink binary_sensor/switch/light IDs are composed of: protocol, id, switch/channel.
 For example: `newkaku_0000c6c2_1`.

 Once the ID of a switch is known, it can be used to configure it as a switch type in HA and, for example, to add it to a different group or configure a nice name.